go-chat-bot/plugins/README.md

 * **jira**: Detects jira issue numbers and posts the url (necessary to configure the JIRA URL)
 * **chucknorris**: Shows a random chuck norris quote every time the word "chuck" is mentioned

+### Periodic (triggers)

+Periodic commands are run based on a [cron specification](https://godoc.org/github.com/robfig/cron) passed to the config.
+These commands are runned periodically, outputting a message to the configured channel(s).

+Look into the good morning [example command](https://github.com/go-chat-bot/plugins/blob/master/example/goodmorning_command.go) for guidance on how to write and configure periodic commands.

 ### Brazilian commands (pt-br)

 Some commands only makes sense to brazillians: